microsoft/vscode-docs/docs/remote/containers-advanced.md

 Once the needed CLIs are in place, you can also work with the appropriate container cluster using the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension or the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension.

-See the following example dev containers definitions for additional information on a specific scenario:
+See the following example dev container definitions for additional information on a specific scenario:

 **Running Docker or Minikube in a development container**